-To insert a real twist into a length of yarn, one end of the yarn should be rotated relative to the other end, as indicated in figure 13.3(a).
+To insert a real twist into a length of yarn, one end of the yarn needs to be rotated relative to the other end, as indicated in Figure 8.3(a).

-Spun yarns usually have real twist, which holds the fibres together in the yarn.
+Spun yarns usually have real twist, which holds the fibres together in the yarn and provides strength..